 Charles de Foucauld 1Exodus to Nancy 1870 - 1873

-He experienced the suffering of being an orphan.
-Both of his parents died before he was 6 years old.
-He was welcomed by his grandfather, who loved him dearly.
-From him, he inherited gifts of sympathy and generosity, love for his family and country, as well as a love for study, silence, and nature.
-He suffered during the 1870 war, from the invasion of his city, from which he and his family had to flee.
-They took refuge in Nancy.
-It was there that he made his First Communion, very fervently, supported by the faith of his family, especially that of his grandfather and his cousin Marie, whom he greatly admired.
-She helped him with her kindness and understanding throughout his wandering years and during his religious life.
-He attended school at the Lycée of Nancy.
-"If I worked a little in Nancy, it was because I was allowed to read many things that gave me a taste for studies.
+He experienced the deep suffering of being an orphan, as both of his parents died before he was 6 years old.
+He was warmly welcomed by his grandfather, who loved him dearly.
+From him, he inherited great gifts of sympathy and generosity, a profound love for his family and country, as well as a passion for study, silence, and nature.
+He suffered immensely during the 1870 war, fleeing the invasion of his city with his family to take refuge in Nancy.
+It was there that he made his First Communion, fervently supported by the faith of his family, especially that of his grandfather and his cousin Marie, whom he greatly admired.
+She guided him with kindness and understanding throughout his wandering years and his religious life.
+He attended school at the Lycée of Nancy: "If I worked a little in Nancy, it was because I was allowed to read many things that gave me a taste for studies.
 But these readings, as you know, did me a lot of harm."
-Letter to Marie de Bondy
+(Letter to Marie de Bondy).

 Continued Studies at Sainte-Geneviève in Paris 1874 - 1876

 He gradually began to lose his faith.
 In 1874, he became a boarder at a Jesuit school in Paris, studying philosophy.
-"If only you knew all the objections that tormented me...
-Children are thrown into the world without being given the necessary weapons to fight enemies...
-Many enemies await them as they enter adolescence.
-Christian philosophers have clearly resolved all these questions that youth feverishly ask, without realizing that the answer is there, full of light and clarity, so close to them..."
-Letter to Marie de Bondy (written after his conversion).
+"If only you knew all the objections that tormented me… Children are thrown into the world without being given the necessary weapons to fight enemies… Many enemies await them as they enter adolescence.
+Christian philosophers have clearly resolved all these questions that youth feverishly ask, without realizing that the answer is there, full of light and clarity, so close to them…" (Letter to Marie de Bondy).
 "I did not have bad teachers - in fact, they were all very respectful.
 Even these, however, do harm because they are neutral.
 Young people need to be educated not by neutral teachers but by believing and holy people.
-And even more so, by teachers who know religious matters, knowing how to explain their beliefs and inspire young people with firm confidence in the truth of their faith..."
-Letter to Raymond de Blic
+And even more so, by teachers who know religious matters, knowing how to explain their beliefs and inspire young people with firm confidence in the truth of their faith…" (Letter to Raymond de Blic).

 Charles de Foucauld 6Student at Saint-Cyr - 1876

-As he wanted to prepare for a military career, he entered the Saint-Cyr school for officers.
-These were lazy years.
-He worked barely, led a solitary life, wandered aimlessly, and indulged in literary works.
-He found no meaning in his life.
-Reflecting on this period, in August 1901, he wrote to Henry de Castries: "I lived for 12 years without denying or believing anything, despairing of the truth and not believing in God because there seemed to be no evident proof of his existence.
+As he wanted to prepare for a military career, he entered the prestigious Saint-Cyr school for officers.
+These were lazy, drifting years.
+He worked barely, led a solitary life, wandered aimlessly, and indulged in literary works, finding no real meaning in his existence.
+Reflecting on this period in August 1901, he wrote to Henry de Castries: "I lived for 12 years without denying or believing anything, despairing of the truth and not believing in God because there seemed to be no evident proof of his existence.
 I lived as if the last spark of faith had gone out."

 Charles de Foucauld 7Journey to Morocco 1883 - 1884

-Deep down, when he returned from Morocco, he was not satisfied.
-In 1901, he wrote the following to Henry de Castries: "When I was in Paris, printing my journey to Morocco, I found myself with very intelligent, virtuous, and Christian people.
+He prepared meticulously for this journey through a country that was then closed to outsiders by studying seriously and learning everything necessary to realize his bold plans.
+He contacted Rabbi Mordechai, who agreed to act as his guide, and disguised himself as a poor central European Jewish rabbi.
+It was a true, highly successful scientific expedition full of dangers, earning him a gold medal from the Geographic Society.
+During the trip, he fell deeply in love with Morocco.
+He was touched by the warm welcome of the people, by their unwavering faith in God, and by their devotion to prayer.
+Deep down, however, when he returned, he remained unsatisfied.
+In 1901, he wrote to Henry de Castries: "When I was in Paris, printing my journey to Morocco, I found myself with very intelligent, virtuous, and Christian people.
 I told myself that perhaps this religion is not so absurd after all.
 At the same time, I felt a very strong inner grace.
 I began to go to church, even though I did not believe.
-It was only there that I felt at ease, I spent long hours repeating this strange prayer: God, if you exist, make me know you."
+It was only there that I felt at ease, and I spent long hours repeating this strange prayer: God, if you exist, make me know you."

 The Light of October 1886

-Following the advice of his cousin, he went to see Father Huvelin, a well-known and appreciated spiritual director.
-This was a very decisive meeting: "By having me enter a confessional one of the last days of October between the 27th and the 30th, I think you gave me everything I needed, O my God!
+Following the advice of his cousin, he went to see Father Huvelin, a well-known and deeply appreciated spiritual director.
+This was a decisive meeting: "By having me enter a confessional one of the last days of October between the 27th and the 30th, I think you gave me everything I needed, O my God!
 If there is joy in heaven when a sinner converts, there was certainly joy that day when I entered that confessional!
 O blessed day!
 O day of great blessings!
 I asked for religious lessons, and he told me to kneel, made me confess my sins, and sent me to communion, just like that."
-Retreat in Nazareth
+(Retreat in Nazareth).
+Throughout his life, Charles remained in close contact with Father Huvelin, who became his true "spiritual father".

 Spiritual Journey from 1886 to 1889

-In 1889, Charles de Foucauld, a young French aristocrat in search of meaning and spirituality, entered the abbey of Notre-Dame des Neiges to embrace monastic life under the name Brother Marie-Albéric.
-This moment marks the beginning of a deeply spiritual journey that will significantly influence his life and work.
+In 1889, Charles de Foucauld, a young French aristocrat in search of meaning and deep spirituality, entered the abbey of Notre Dame des Neiges to embrace monastic life under the name Brother Marie-Albéric.
+This moment marks the beginning of a deeply spiritual journey that would significantly influence his entire life and work.

-The days are punctuated by liturgical prayers, manual work, and silence, thus providing the soul in search of peace with an environment conducive to meditation and contemplation.
+The days were rigorously punctuated by liturgical prayers, heavy manual work, and profound silence, providing the soul in search of peace with an environment conducive to meditation and contemplation.

-The time spent at the abbey of Notre-Dame des Neiges marked a major turning point in the life of Charles de Foucauld.
-It was there that he refined his vocation and strengthened his faith in God.
-His attachment to silence and solitude, as well as his ardent desire to serve the most disadvantaged, took root in this foundational monastic experience.
+The time spent at the abbey of Notre Dame des Neiges marked a major turning point in his life.
+It was there that he refined his vocation and strengthened his unshakeable faith in God.
+His attachment to silence and solitude, as well as his ardent desire to serve the most disadvantaged, took firm root in this foundational monastic experience.
 After seven months spent at the abbey, Charles de Foucauld left this spiritually charged place to pursue his quest through other horizons.

-La FelgèreThese rules aimed to create a community of dialogue and respect, where the love of God and neighbor was at the center of each person's life.
+La FelgèreThese rules aimed to create a community of open dialogue and respect, where the love of God and neighbor was at the very center of each person's life.

-Charles de Foucauld drew from his stay at the abbey of Notre-Dame des Neiges a deep experience of monastic life and a confirmation of his religious vocation.
-He did his novitiate there, which allowed him to mature his decision to follow the Cistercian path.
-This stay was a crucial step in his spiritual journey, marking the beginning of his life dedicated to prayer, poverty, and solitude.
-He also developed a strong personal discipline and humility that accompanied him throughout his religious life.
+Charles de Foucauld drew from his stay at the abbey of Notre Dame des Neiges a deep, abiding experience of monastic life and a solid confirmation of his religious vocation.
+He completed his novitiate there, allowing him to fully mature his decision to follow the Cistercian path.
+This stay was a crucial step in his spiritual journey, marking the true beginning of his life dedicated to prayer, poverty, and solitude.
+He also developed a strong personal discipline and humility that accompanied him throughout his entire religious life.

-Charles de Foucauld 10A few months later, he was sent to the trappist monastery of Akbes in Syria.
-He was very happy there and loved the work that brought him closer to Jesus of Nazareth.
-The brothers who knew him there said he was a model of obedience to the rule.
-But his nostalgia for Nazareth returned...
+Charles de Foucauld 10A few months later, he was sent to the trappist monastery of Akbès in Syria.
+He was very happy there and loved the arduous work that brought him closer to Jesus of Nazareth.
+The brothers who knew him there said he was a perfect model of obedience to the rule.
+But his deep nostalgia for Nazareth inevitably returned...

 Servant of the Poor Clares in Nazareth 1897 - 1900

-At his request, he left the Trappists in February 1897.
-His superiors had recognized that he had a different and personal... exceptional vocation.
-Driven by his passionate quest to imitate Jesus of Nazareth, he went to the Holy Land to lead a life of prayer, humble work, and concealment where Jesus had lived.
+At his own request, he left the Trappists in February 1897.
+His superiors had recognized that he had a different and highly personal, exceptional vocation.
+Driven by his passionate quest to imitate Jesus of Nazareth, he went to the Holy Land to lead a life of intense prayer, humble work, and concealment right where Jesus had lived.
 For three years, he served the Poor Clares in Nazareth.
-He lived a life of poverty in a hut.
-He spent long hours in silent adoration of the Blessed Sacrament and meditated on the Scriptures.
+He lived a life of absolute poverty in a small hut, spending long hours in silent adoration of the Blessed Sacrament and meditating deeply on the Scriptures.
 Gradually, he strongly understood that loving Jesus means entering into his work of Savior and becoming, by following him, the brother of all, especially of those who do not yet know the love of Christ.

 Charles de Foucauld 12Priestly Ordination 1901

-TamanrassetWhen he chose Beni-Abbes, Brother Charles went as far as he could, but the road led south to the land of the Tuareg in Ahaggar, where no other priest could go.
-His friend Laperrine wrote to him at length about this in June 1903.
-He spoke of the wonderful testimony of a Tuareg woman, Tarichat Oult Ibdakane, after a battle: "She is against killing those who have been wounded.
+TamanrassetWhen he chose Beni-Abbès, Brother Charles went as far as he could, but the road led further south to the land of the Tuareg in Ahaggar, where no other priest could go.
+His friend Laperrine wrote to him at length about this in June 1903, speaking of the wonderful testimony of a Tuareg woman, Tarichat Oult Ibdakane, after a battle: "She is against killing those who have been wounded.
 She took them into her home to care for them, refusing to let Attici enter when he returned wounded from battle, as he wanted to kill them himself.
 When they got better, she repatriated them to Tripoli."
-Brother Charles admired this gesture and felt deep within him a call, though with some regret, to leave Beni-Abbes.
-He wrote to Father Huvelin: "I increasingly feel this call, despite my reasoning and the horror I feel at leaving Beni-Abbes."
+Brother Charles admired this noble gesture and felt deep within him a call, though with some regret, to leave Beni-Abbès.
+He wrote to Father Huvelin: "I increasingly feel this call, despite my reasoning and the horror I feel at leaving Beni-Abbès."

 Charles de Foucauld 17Arrival in Tamanrasset 1905

-Living among them, he became a member of their family.
-People often came to ask him for advice.
-He understood the hopes his friends had for better living conditions.
-He sought ways to help them.
-He shared everything he had during the famine of 1906-1907.
+Living among them, he truly became a member of their family.
+People often came to ask him for advice, and he understood the hopes his friends had for better living conditions, seeking ways to help them.
+He shared everything he had during the terrible famine of 1906-1907.
 It was then that he fell seriously ill.
-He had to hit rock bottom for the Tuaregs to help him, offering him goat's milk that they had to fetch quite far due to the famine.
-The roles were reversed, and from that moment on, the friendship between Charles and the Tuaregs strengthened.
+He had to hit rock bottom for the Tuaregs to help him, offering him precious goat's milk that they had to fetch from quite far due to the famine.
+The roles were reversed, and from that moment on, the bond of friendship between Charles and the Tuaregs strengthened forever.

 - a life in the image of the Gospel, to guide Christians towards a life conforming to the Gospel in imitation of the "Unique Model";

-- an eucharistic life, to develop in them the sense of the sacrament of love;
+- an eucharistic life, to deeply develop in them the sense of the sacrament of love;

-- an apostolic life, to go to non-Christians.
+- an apostolic life, to reach out to non-Christians.

-"We do good not by what we say or do, but by what we are, to the extent that Jesus is in us.", says the Directory of the Union of Brothers and Sisters of the Sacred Heart.
+"We do good not by what we say or do, but by what we are, to the extent that Jesus is in us," states the Directory of the Union of Brothers and Sisters of the Sacred Heart.

 The grain of wheat falls to the ground, December 1, 1916